 Payment in full of the sponsor’s share of the marker is required prior to the order being placed with the marker foundry (but after the application is approved by the Committee).
 This payment may be provided by an individual, but the appropriate marker project must be clearly noted.
 Further, while individuals may pay for the marker, only organizations may be listed as sponsors on the marker itself.

 If repair or replacement of the marker becomes necessary, the Society will require a second cost-share from the sponsor(s) to cover repair and/or replacement costs.
 That cost-share will be based on the cost of the repair and/or replacement marker at the time the replacement is necessary.
 Because prices fluctuate over time, please inquire for the current cost-share figure.

 Routine maintenance of a marker is the responsibility of the sponsor(s) listed on the application.
 Ownership of the marker remains with the Georgia Historical Society.
 The sponsor(s) must agree in writing (using the Sponsor Agreement form) to monitor and maintain the marker by cleaning and/or retouching paint as necessary.
 The foundry will supply touch-up paint to the sponsor(s) upon request.
 In the event that repair or replacement of the marker is needed, the sponsor(s) should notify the Georgia Historical Society.

 Due to the number of historical markers under the Georgia Historical Marker Program’s care, GHS does not offer liability coverage for the historical markers.
 If the sponsoring organization feels that liability coverage is required, coverage may be purchased independently of GHS.

-For questions regarding new historical markers and the application process, please contact Sheila Boone at firstname.lastname@example.org or 912.651.2125 ext.
-131.
+For questions regarding new historical markers and the application process, please contact the Historical Marker and Program Coordinator at firstname.lastname@example.org or by phone at 912.651.2125 ext.
+122.